-Budgeted cost: £ 15,142
+Budgeted cost: £ 29,968

 Activity Evidence that supports this approach Challenge number(s) addressed Improving Attendance Breakfast Club for vulnerable children to improve attendance and punctuality.
 Actions against LA attendance Audit.
 Absence Phone calls Weekly analysis of PA rates and individual vulnerable pupils.
-Safe and well checks The EEF is currently undertaking a rapid evidence assessment on attendance interbentions and programmes.
-Once this is published we will use this to benchmark outr practice and consider ways to improve further.
+Safe and well checks Use of EEF and Youth Endowment Trust resources Use of EBSA as a tool to support our MOST vulnerable families.
+Ensure we re-engage any children who fall into the category of severely The EEF and Youth Endowment Fund is currently undertaking a rapid evidence assessment on attendance interventions and programmes.
+Once this is published we will use this to benchmark our practice and consider ways to improve further.
 Local Authority Attendance Audit is used to show areas for strength and weakness and the school uses this to action plan.
-5 Improving Emotional health and Wellbeing Availability of learning mentor Learning mentor to continue to develop her ELSA role through appropriate training.
+5 absent (more than 50% of school sessions missed).
+Improving Emotional health and Wellbeing Availability of learning mentor Learning mentor to continue to develop her ELSA role through appropriate training.
 Signpost families to other services that can support promptly.
-BOSS training for all staff Attachment training Trauma awareness training for key staff.
+Attachment training Trauma awareness training for key staff.
 Restorative practice training for all staff.
-Additional support at times of transition SEL, Well-being and mental Health (EEF) Teaching of five core competencies Self -awareness Self-regulation Social awareness Relationship skills Responsible decision making 4

-Ensuring our most vulnerable children are effectively safeguarded Regular training for all staff Enhanced training for DSLs Effective use of myconcern to record and monitor safeguarding needs/issues Uniform/PE kit provided so children are not bullied and they have a sense of belonging.
-Key strategies in place for lockdown.
+Additional support at times of transition.
+Improve support for PLAC and Young Carers through quicker identification and knowledge of key support mechanisms.
+SEL, Well-being and mental Health (EEF) Teaching of five core competencies - Self -awareness - Self-regulation - Social awareness - Relationship skills - Responsible decision making 4 Improving behaviour of children who struggle to self-regulate.
+Work closely with BOSS Whole school training on regulation Positive Handling training for selected Staff.
+Access training through WTT.
+SEL, Well-being and mental Health (EEF) Teaching of five core competencies - Self -awareness - Self-regulation - Social awareness - Relationship skills Responsible decision making Ensuring our most vulnerable children are effectively safeguarded Regular training for all staff Enhanced training for DSLs - Rigour to Lincolnshire's 6 Year pathway.
+Effective use of myconcern to record and monitor safeguarding needs/issues Uniform/PE kit provided so children have a sense of belonging.
 Effective use by all staff of to record safeguarding concerns from anywhere.
 Concerns can be recorded when school is providing, remote, blended or in school learning.
 The software ensures records are managed, analysed and acted upon effectively.
-4 Ensuring children experience cultural, spiritual, sporting and other extracurricular activities so they can find an interest or talent.
-Funding for clubs Funding for trips including residentials.
-Additional lunch support to enable more supported play activities.
-There is a growing body of evidence demonstrating the positive impact of residential experiences both on young people's academic outcomes and their wider development - the independent research by York Consulting into residential learning provides insights into the difference these trips can make.
-4
+4 Ensuring children experience cultural, spiritual, sporting and other extracurricular activities so they can find an interest or talent. - Funding for clubs There is a growing body of evidence demonstrating the positive impact of residential experiences both on young people's academic outcomes and their wider 4